demystifyfp/demystifyfp/content/fsharp/series/fstweet/0-project-setup.md

 [21:42:45 INF] Smooth!
 Suave listener started in 138.226 with binding 127.0.0.1:8080
 ```

-You will be seeing `Hello World!` when you curl the application's root
+You will be seeing `Hello World!`, when you curl the application's root endpoint

 ```bash
 > curl http://127.0.0.1:8080/
 Hello World!
 ```

-As we will be building and running the application often during the course of our development, let's leverage Fake and Forge to simplify this mundane task.
+As we will be building and running the application often during our development, let's leverage Fake and Forge to simplify this mundane task.

 In the FAKE build script, *build.fsx*, remove the `Deploy` Target